 By using their arms to climb a tree or other tall edifice, Tril can hurl themselves into the aether and fly or glide like a “frisbee”.

 “Mommy, Daddy, throw meee!”

-The outermost ring of a Tril radiates several tubular tendrils that end in hundreds of feather “fingers”.
+The outermost ring of a Tril radiates several tubular tendrils that end in hundreds of tube-like “fingers”.
 With these natural gifts, Tril are even more adept at operating ship controls than humans.
 Tril can extend their tendrils quite far, unraveling the spirals from their central core, reaching far away or acting as a tether.

 Tril can change their coloration of both their eye-mouths and strands, by manipulating their chromatophores.
 This is used in Tril communication and also as a display of mood or intention.